Abbilaash/Richie2.com/README.md

       (Good idea to design with JavaScript disabled in your browser.)
 - [ ] Site should look the same on Safari, Chrome, and Firefox.
 (Don't care about Microsoft IE/Edge.)
 - [ ] The FB/GitHub/external-link buttons should target a new tab for loading the page.
-- [ ] IF you use javascript, please consolidate all code into a single JS file.
+- [ ] IF you use javascript, please consolidate all code into a single JS file for production.
       The production version must be a single file whereas the dev version can be human readible/editable across many files.
 - [ ] Please consolidate all CSS into a single CSS file.
       The production version must be a single file whereas the dev version can be human readible/editable across many files.